 Tibetan singing bowls are a type of bell that vibrates and produces a rich, deep tone when played.
-Also known as singing bowls or Himalayan bowls, Tibetan singing bowls are said to promote relaxation and offer powerful healing vibrations.
+Tibetan singing bowls are said to promote relaxation and offer powerful healing vibrations.

 Buddhist monks have long used Tibetan singing bowls in meditation practice.
 In addition, some wellness practitioners, including sound healers, massage therapists, and yoga therapists, use Tibetan singing bowls during treatments.

 This particular range of singing bowls have been designed to connect with each of the 7 chakras.
 Chakra(cakrain Sanskrit) means “wheel” and refers to energy points in your body.
 They are thought to be spinning disks of energy that should stay “open” and aligned, as they correspond to bundles of nerves, major organs, and areas of our energetic body that affect our mental, emotional and physical well-being.

 Each singing bowl in this range has been specifically designed & tuned to play the tone which connects to each of the chakras (energy centers) in the body, when played the singing bowl will help to remove any blockages & balance the corresponding chakra.